 A person may choose to abort the unborn child, but please do not consider it to be your right.
 Does saying you have the right to terminate (I am not using the word "kill") another human life sound good to you?
 You can say pro-choice instead of anti-life, call it a fetus instead of an unborn child, argue that the unborn is not a person yet (even though the dictionary defines a person as a human being)...there is no getting around the fact that abortion ends another life ~ in this case, a totally innocent, defenseless life of your own child, a life whom God has created!
-The total number of victims that had been terminated by the Nazis during the Holocaust is estimated to be between 11 million and 17 million people; the number of legalized abortions performed in the U.S. alone since 1973 has exceeded 50 million!
-In light of the fact there are still people today who believe that Holocaust is a big hoax, perhaps the abortion people don't look that bad.
-If abortion is truly OK, then I suppose I could also say that there is no such thing as evil around us anymore.
+The total number of victims that had been terminated by the Nazis during the Holocaust is estimated to be between 11 million and 17 million; the number of legalized abortions performed in the U.S. alone since 1973 has exceeded 50 million!
+If abortion is truly OK, then I suppose I could also say that there is no such thing as evil anymore.

 Saturday, October 6, 2012